Tutorial: Set up disaster recovery for Azure VMs

 - If you aren't the admin, work with the admin to get the permissions you need.

-- Azure Active Directory: Application owner and application developer roles to enable replication.
+- Microsoft Entra ID: Application owner and application developer roles to enable replication.

 - Create a vault: Admin or owner permissions on the subscription.